- Skip Ahead to

 - Enter the first and last day you'll be away

 - Tick to enable push notifications whilst you're away

 - Preview your changes

-Once you’ve set your status as away, your profile photo will appear dimmed and your away status will appear whenever anyone hovers over your profile photo.
+Once you’ve set your status as out of office, your profile photo will appear dimmed and your out of office status will appear whenever anyone hovers over your profile photo.

 "Away through today" means that person is out today and will back tomorrow.
 "Away through Monday" means that they will be back on Tuesday.